 - directly recognises, and enables the rewarding of, creative practitioners at VU engaged in research

 - provides an opportunity to identify emerging research areas and opportunities for further development.

-These guidelines, updated in 2014, contain comprehensive categories in line the so-called non-traditional research output types (NTROs) within the Excellence in Research for Australia (ERA), framework.
+These guidelines contain comprehensive categories (detailed below) that align to non-traditional research output types (NTROs) specified within the Excellence in Research for Australia (ERA) framework.

 Importance of submitting your work

 Your eligible submissions will be:

 - contributed to your research track records for promotion application

 - contributed to your research track records for VU's Special Studies Program (SSP) application